IAmBaut/ArduinoToneComposer/README.md

 ## Functionality

 * **Left click** on the canvas to add a note.
 Left click on a note to delete it.
 * There can only be **one note per column**.
+This is due to limitations of the `tone()` method and the hardware.
 If there is a conflict, the old note is replaced with the new note.
 * Volume slider: Adjust to change the volume of the melody.
 * Note duration [ms]: How long each unit (represented by a column in the grid) is.
 Unit is milliseconds, expects whole numbers.
 * Amount of notes: Length of your canvas/Amount of columns.
 You can turn this up a lot, as both the export buttons will cut empty time after the melody anyways.